thacherT1D/Learn-To-Code-JQuery-DOM/README.md

 ## Pre-requisites for this course

 It will be most helpful for you to have a basic understanding of HTML, CSS, and JavaScript.
-You can gain that knowledge by completing the following:
+You can gain that knowledge by completing either of the following:

 1. The following courses on Codecademy:
      * [HTML & CSS](https://www.codecademy.com/en/learn/web)
      * [JavaScript](https://www.codecademy.com/en/learn/javascript)
-OR
 2. Completing the [Introduction to HTML and CSS](http://github.com/galvanizeOpenSource/learn-to-code-html-css) and [Introduction to JavaScript](http://github.com/galvanizeOpenSource/learn-to-code-javascript) courses by yourself or with us at [Learn to Code events](www.meetup.com/Learn-Code-Seattle/) held at your nearby Galvanize campus.

 **Installation requirements for this course**